Fake ID cards are often used by those under the age of 21 to buy alcohol. These cards have become both very popular and very good.

 Persons under the age of 21 are buying millions of fake driver’s licenses.
 This is despite holograms and other security features to reduce forgery.
 Highly accurate replicas amaze authorities.
 Some police officials estimate that half of underage high school and college students have fake IDs.

 Using the Internet, young people can get replica driver’s licenses for all 50 U.S. states and DC.
 There are thousands of sites offering them.

 An official reports that fake IDs are getting very good.
 In fact, so good that they have to use lab equipment to detect them.
 The official teaches police how to spot fake IDs.
 He revises his training manual monthly to keep up with improvements in fake ID’s.

 In response, federal law makes it a felony for web sites in the U.S. to offer them for sale.
 Or for offering templates for making false driver’s licenses.
-Consequently, some such sites now operate from other countries.
-However, thousands of such sites currently operate in the U.S.
+So some such sites now operate from other countries.
+Yet thousands of such sites currently operate in the U.S.

 Prohibition Leads to Problems

 During National Prohibition in the U.S. (1920-1933), people were also inventive.
 Tens of millions violated a law they considered foolish.
 Speakeasies and blind pigs sprang up like dandelions in springtime.
 Bootleg flooded the entire nation.

 Illegal alcohol was produced at all levels of society.
 From ordinary citizens to the highest levels of government.
 It included a member of the President’s cabinet.
 And it was drunk by all levels of people.
 Even Congress even had its own bootleggers.
 And there were also high society bootleggers.
 In short, Prohibition was a disaster.

 There was widespread sale of bootleg.
 Yet the combined efforts of federal, state and local law enforcement couldn’t stop it.
 Nor could the might of the U.S. military.